Alito pens fiery dissent after court declines to hear dispute between climate professor, National Review

 HARVARD-YALE CLIMATE CHANGE PROTEST AT FOOTBALL GAME SEES 42 CHARGED, OFFICIALS SAY

-The petition the court denied was on a procedural issue in a lower court -- whether a jury could decide if a claim is "provably false" -- and the National Review will have the chance to appeal the ruling if lower courts rule against it.
-In fact, the Supreme Court's denial of the National Review's petition is just one more step in a case that's been in the courts since 2012.
+The petition the court denied was on a procedural issue in a lower court -- whether a jury could decide if a claim is "provably false" -- and National Review will have the chance to appeal the ruling if lower courts rule against it.
+In fact, the Supreme Court's denial of National Review's petition is just one more step in a case that's been in the courts since 2012.
 But Alito said protecting the First Amendment meant the Supreme Court should take up the case that it would normally let play out at lower levels before stepping in.

 "[R]equiring a free speech claimant to undergo a trial after a ruling that may be constitutionally flawed is no small burden," he wrote.
 "A journalist who prevails after trial in a defamation case will still have been required to shoulder all the burdens of difficult litigation and may be faced with hefty attorney's fees.
 Those prospects may deter the uninhibited expression of views that would contribute to a healthy public debate."

-It its petition to the high court, the National Review argued its criticisms of the graph's "cherry-picking of data and apples-to-oranges comparisons," were valid, adding that since it was at the center of a larger controversy about climate change the op-ed fell squarely within protected speech and National Review could not be sued for defamation.
+It its petition to the high court, National Review argued its criticisms of the graph's "cherry-picking of data and apples-to-oranges comparisons," were valid, adding that since it was at the center of a larger controversy about climate change the op-ed fell squarely within protected speech and National Review could not be sued for defamation.

 Mann, on the other hand, leaned on the argument that he -- and his graph -- had survived significant scrutiny following the leaked emails that led to the "Climategate" scandal.